 May not be right for you.

-All of the programs listed above are both very similar in nature and very different in detail.
-For example, Todoist is paid – with a subscription; Things is paid – with a one-time fee; Apple Reminders is free.
+The apps listed above are very similar in nature but very different in detail.
+For example, Todoist is paid with a subscription, Things is paid with a one-time fee, and Apple Reminders is free but for Apple users only.
 Wunderlist integrates with Microsoft’s office suite, while Things works only on Apple operating systems.
-Trello, by the way, is a service I also use – though not for a to-do list, but for team projects.

-If you choose a program for yourself, be sure to consider different options, because it’s not a fact that what I use will work for you.
+If you choose the app for yourself, be sure to consider different options because it’s not a fact that what I use will work for you.
 Here I am sharing a general approach and my experience with it, not advising a particular app.

 So, Things.
 Here’s what the app usually looks like to me: